 The 2014-2015 executive committee was chaired by Dae Elliott with Joseph Burke as vice-chair, Craig Knudson as Treasurer, Patricia Boman as Secretary.
 South Bay Pride Art & Music Festival 2014 was held on Saturday, September 13, 2014.
 The duration was extended from 12 – 10pm with two stages.
 The Port Authority Main stage highlighted our wonderful line up of local bands while our Flicks Entertainment stage was hosted by Pauly and Monks and brought us popular local DJ’s for great dancing.
 In addition to continuing our ‘Art in the Park’ and more wonderful vendor/exhibitors, we also added rides and children’s’ entertainment by San Diego Kid’s Party Rentals.
 Once again, our attendance increased but this time by over 200%!

-The 2016 South Bay Pride Art & Music Festival was held on September 10, 2016 and had an attendance of about 18k.
+The 2016 South Bay Pride Art & Music Festival was held on September 10, 2016 and SBPRIDE2017 was held on September 9, 2017 having an attendance of about 18k.
 Joe Burke continued as our executive director and was excited to expand on the entertainment to three stages.
 In addition, we expanded the number of local artisans, continuing support of our arts and crafts local community with subsidized spaces so that they are accessible to all.
 We also had a diverse number of activities (both water and land) as well as entertainment for our children.
 With almost 100 vendor, exhibitors and artisans with a full line up of music last year’s event continued to provide the wonderful bay side celebration of community for LGBTQ* and their allies.

-The 2017-2018 executive committee was chaired by Dae Elliott with Joseph Burke as vice-chair, Craig Knudson as Treasurer, Michael Williamson as Secretary.
-The 2017 South Bay Pride Art & Music Festival was held on September 9, 2017 and the 2018 South Bay Pride Art & Music Festival will be held on September 8, 2018.
+The 2017-2018 executive committee is chaired by Dae Elliott with Joseph Burke as vice-chair, Craig Knudson as Treasurer, Michael Williamson as Secretary, and Ariel Javier as Controller.
+The 2018 South Bay Pride Art & Music Festival will be held on September 8, 2018.
 Joe Burke continues as the executive director as we strive to make this the best PRIDE celebration ever.
-We are thrilled to have Tomas Serrano (DJ Ideal) and Mishelle Banaga on board again as our directors of talent acquisition and look forward to an even more stellar line up of extraordinary musical talent.
+We are thrilled to have Tomas Serrano (DJ Ideal) and Mishelle Banaga on board again for our talent acquisition and look forward to an even more stellar line up of extraordinary musical talent.
 If you would like to help out in the planning, please contact us at SouthBayAlliance@gmail.com.
 The planning committee meets the first Monday every month at 6pm.
 Be a part of making a difference!

 If you need to contact us through mail, our address is: